Are ambulances free in Queensland?

 ACT residents

-ACT residents who are covered for interstate ambulance services through their private health insurer will be able to forward an invoice for ambulance services provided by QAS to their health fund.
+ACT residents who are covered for interstate ambulance services through their health insurance provider will be able to forward an invoice for ambulance services provided by QAS to them.

 New South Wales residents